jundalisay/sp/content/en/research/diogenes/lives/chapter-74.md

 <sup>4</sup> Ptolemy Soter received him with great honour.

 When he had made himself master of Megara, he gave him money, and invited him to sail with him to Egypt.

 But he accepted only a moderate sum of money, and declined the journey proposed to him, but went over to Ægina, until Ptolemy had sailed.

 Also when Demetrius, the son of Antigonus had taken Megara, he ordered Stilpo’s house to be saved, and took care that everything that had been plundered from him should be restored to him.

 But when he wished Stilpo to give him in a list of all that he had lost, he said that he had lost nothing of his own; for that no one had taken from him his learning, and that he still had his eloquence and his knowledge.

-And he conversed with Demetrius on the subject of doing good to men with such power, that he became a zealous hearer of his.
+He conversed with Demetrius on the subject of doing good to men with such power, that he became a zealous hearer of his.

 <sup>5</sup> They say that he once put such a question as this to a man, about the Minerva of Phidias:—“Is Minerva the Goddess the daughter of Jupiter?”